 If your indoor cycle trainer doesn’t measure power, there is a work around where you can sometimes use training software, like TrainerRoad, or Zwift to estimates power based on the speed of your trainer.
 However, this requires you to be able to connect your cycle trainer to a phone, tablet or computer.

 Another option includes purchasing one of the Smart bikes available from Wattbike, Wahoo, TACX, Stages and Body Bike.
 Although, more expensive they generally provide the highest level of accuracy.
 They also eliminate the need for a road bike and turbo trainer, and are more suitable if there will be more than one user.

 Each option has an advantage and it’s often a trade-off between cost and accuracy.
 Having said that, the most important factor is the repeatedly of the power readings.

 #7 Be specific with cycling workouts

 As with running training, you need to be specific with cycling training.
 Ideally you’ll want each session to serve a specific purpose.

 - Recovery rides to improve recovery between running sessions.

 - Sprint cycling intervals to develop cadence, maximum power and efficiency.

 - Lactate threshold training intervals to develop aerobic conditioning, muscular endurance and lactate threshold.

 - VO2max cycling intervals to develop aerobic capacity

 The main point is: you don’t want to be wasting valuable training time cycling without a specific purpose.

 So, if your focus is on improving your running, don’t just put in lots of easy cycling miles – this won’t transfer fitness across to running.

 Instead, you want to be supplementing you’re running with specific and effective cycling workouts.

 For example, you can use:

 - Longer cycling intervals to improve lactate threshold, muscular endurance, aerobic fitness and develop cardiovascular endurance and efficiency

 - Shorter cycling intervals for VO2max, aerobic efficiency and running cadence

 - Sprint intervals for power, cadence, and efficiency.

-Where to go from here?… In the next article, we’ll be taking a closer look at some specific cycling intervals that I’ve used successfully to improve my running.
-And we’ll look at how you can use these cycling intervals to improve your running.
+Where to go from here?… In the next article, we take a closer look at some specific cycling intervals that I’ve used successfully to improve my running.
+You can read more here: 4 Key Cycling Workouts For Runners.